Bodrum or Antalya: Antalya vs Bodrum Breakdown

 • Termessos Ruins – a collection of ancient ruins set within a gorgeous mountain landscape

-• Çirali – coastal town home to one of the best beaches in Turkey, the Olympos Ruins, and legendary Chimaera Mountain
+• Çirali – coastal town home to some of the best sandy beaches in Turkey, the Olympos Ruins, and legendary Chimaera Mountain

 Hopefully, this Bodrum vs. Antalya comparison helped you come closer to a decision.
 Both destinations are exceptional in their own way and, honestly, you can’t make a wrong choice here.
 Enjoy your holiday on the Turkish Riviera!